Flexible Bayesian Nonlinear Model Configuration: Results for Alternative Strategies of Specifying Weights

-In Tables~\ref{t12}-\ref{t11} the predictive performance of the four alternative strategies is compared for the breast cancer data (Example~\ref{Ex:BreastCancer}), the spam data (Example~\ref{Ex:Spam}) and the NEO asteroids classification problem (Example~\ref{Ex:NeoAsteroids}).
-Comparing Table~\ref{t12} with Table~\ref{t2}, Table~\ref{t13} with Table~\ref{t3} and Table~\ref{t11} with Table~\ref{t1}, we see that there is no substantial difference in predictive performance between the strategies used for specifying weights for the three addressed data sets.
-On one hand, this might indicate that there is no real difference in which of the strategies we use for optimization of projection based features.
+In this section, the predictive performance of the four alternative strategies for specification of $\bm\alpha$ is compared (with the first three given in Section~\ref{sub:Estimate_alpha} and the last one in Section~\ref{sec:fullb}).
+Tables~\ref{t12}-\ref{t11} show the result for the breast cancer data (Example~\ref{Ex:BreastCancer}), the spam data (Example~\ref{Ex:Spam}), and the NEO asteroids classification problem (Example~6), respectively.
+Comparing Table~\ref{t12} with Table~\ref{t2}, Table~\ref{t13} with Table~\ref{t3}, and Table~\ref{t11} with Table~\ref{t1}, we see that there is no substantial difference in predictive performance between the strategies used for specifying weights for the three addressed data sets.
+On one hand, this might indicate that there is no real difference in which of the strategies we use for the optimization of projection-based features.
 But, on the other hand, this might indicate that these features, in general, do not play a big role in predictions as a result of very strong regularization of them.
 Further research on this is required.